-To address off-site migration of contaminated groundwater as a result of chemicals contaminating the groundwater, DuPont implemented a comprehensive groundwater-monitoring program in the 1990s.
-DuPont has routinely sampled and reported results for on-site and off-site.
-DuPont installed a groundwater extraction/treatment system in August 1998 to prevent contaminated groundwater from leaving the site.
-Pumping draws water towards five on-site wells to prevent the water from leaving the site.
-The system then pipes the water to a treatment system for cleaning.
+To address off-site migration of contaminated groundwater as a result of chemicals contaminating the groundwater, a comprehensive groundwater-monitoring program was implemented in the 1990s.
+Groundwater has been routinely sampled and results are reported for on and offsite well locations to the regulatory agencies.
+A groundwater extraction/treatment system was installed in August 1998 to contain groundwater onsite.
+Pumping draws water towards six onsite wells which is then piped to a treatment system.
 Following treatment, the water is returned to the water table.

 As part of a March 2008 investigation, overseen by representatives from the New Jersey Department of Environmental Protection (NJDEP) and United States Environmental Protection Agency (EPA), sub-slab vapor samples were collected from the soil beneath several homes in the local community to determine if the potential for vapor intrusion was present.
 Investigation results indicated that two VOCs, tetrachloroethene (PCE) and trichloroethene (TCE) were present in the soil vapor above screening criteria, indicating that additional studies were needed to determine if vapors were entering homes in the area.
 As defined by the New Jersey Department of Environmental Protection, Vapor Intrusion refers to the movement of volatile chemicals (VOCs – volatile organic compounds) from below the ground surface into overlying buildings.

-The 570-acre E.I. du Pont de Nemours & Company (DuPont) Pompton Lakes Works (PLW) site is located in the boroughs of Pompton Lakes and Wanaque in central Passaic County in northern New Jersey.
+The 570-acre PLW site is located in the boroughs of Pompton Lakes and Wanaque in central Passaic County in northern New Jersey.
 The site consists of northeast trending ridges and valleys containing two major drainage areas, Wanaque River (formerly Lake Inez) on the west and Acid Brook on the east.
 Lake Inez was drained and now consists of a river bordered by a swampy area.
 An intermittent stream, Acid Brook, flows south through the site, meanders through the town of Pompton Lakes, and empties into Pompton Lake.
 The site is bordered to the northeast and east by Ramapo State Forest (deciduous forest and some deciduous wooded wetlands), to the south by the town of Pompton Lakes (industrial, commercial/services, and residential land use), and to the west and northwest by Twin Lake Valley commercial/services and residential land use) and town of Haskell.

 Although the entire site encompasses approximately 570 acres, the active manufacturing portion was contained in a much smaller area.
-DuPont’s operations consisted of manufacturing of primary explosives mercury fulminate and lead azide blasting caps, military products (e.g., incendiary and tracer bullets and hand grenades), smokeless powder, aluminum and bronze shell making, and wire drawing operations.
-DuPont operations generated a variety of explosives and explosive products until April 1994, when the plant was closed.
+Operations consisted of manufacturing of primary explosives mercury fulminate and lead azide blasting caps, military products (e.g., incendiary and tracer bullets and hand grenades), smokeless powder, aluminum and bronze shell making, and wire drawing operations.
+Operations generated a variety of explosives and explosive products until April 1994, when the plant was closed.
 Wastes generated as a result of manufacturing primarily consisted of lead salts, mercury compounds, chlorinated solvents, waste wire drawing solution, and detonated off-specification blasting caps.

 Preliminary investigations conducted from 1981 through 1986 identified chlorinated solvents in groundwater.
-As a result, DuPont entered into an Administrative Consent Order (ACO) with the New Jersey Department of Environmental Protection (NJDEP) in 1988.
-The ACO required DuPont to conduct a remedial investigation addressing all contamination at/or emanating from the site.
-Residual waste materials or potential impact from historic manufacturing have been identified at 202 areas for further investigation at the DuPont PLW site.
+As a result, an Administrative Consent Order (ACO) was entered into with the New Jersey Department of Environmental Protection (NJDEP) in 1988.
+The ACO required that a remedial investigation be conducted that addresses contamination at/or emanating from the site.
+Residual waste materials or potential impact from historic manufacturing have been identified at 202 areas for further investigation at the PLW site.

-- In Pompton Lakes, DuPont matched a federal grant to the Pompton Lakes Historic Preservation Commission to fund a cultural and historical survey as part of the group’s mission to preserve the history of Pompton Lakes.
+- In Pompton Lakes, a federal grant to the Pompton Lakes Historic Preservation Commission was matched to fund a cultural and historical survey as part of the group’s mission to preserve the history of Pompton Lakes.

-- The site also proudly supports the Pompton Lakes business improvement district and is a member of the Chamber of Commerce.
-The former manufacturing site is also used by local law enforcement agencies for training.
+- The site supports the Pompton Lakes business improvement district and is a member of the Chamber of Commerce.